AI-Augmented Predictions: LLM Assistants Improve Human Forecasting Accuracy: Methods

-For our main analyses, participants were randomly selected into one of three conditions---Treatment (including the superforecasting prompt), Treatment (Bias) (including a biased prompt), and Control---with an allocation ratio of 1.5/1/1.
-We presented participants in the Treatment and Treatment (Bias) conditions with a link to an external website that was described as an LLM forecasting assistant, and we asked participants to consult the LLM during their participation in the study.
+Participants were randomly selected into one of three conditions---Treatment (including the superforecasting prompt), Treatment (Noise) (including a prompt instructing the model to respond with a variety of biases, resulting in noisy assistance), and Control---with a a participant allocation ratio of 1.5/1/1.
+We presented participants in all conditions with a link to an external website that was described as an LLM assistant, and we asked participants to consult the LLM during their participation in the study.
 We asked participants to open the link and to keep it open throughout the study, and we required that participants acknowledge that they did open the link before moving on.
+The chat bot for the two treatment conditions was powered by GPT-4-Turbo (gpt-4-1106-preview) \parencite{OpenAI2023DevDay} and included one of two prompts.

+In all three conditions, the websites we linked to where built using WordPress and used the AI Engine plug-in \parencite{meow2024aiengine}, which allowed us to customise our models with the parameters outlined above.
+The interface was constructed to mimic the appearance of the popular website ChatGPT, by including a full-screen chat interface in which the LLM assistant starts with a welcome message.
+The interface includes a text input field as well as a single button to send the message, see Figure \ref{fig:figure0}.

-The website itself was a full-screen chat interface in the style of the well-known ChatGPT (see Figure \ref{fig:figure0}).
-It was powered by GPT-4-Turbo \parencite{OpenAI2023DevDay} at a temperature setting of 0.8 and included a detailed context prompt that instructed the model to act as a superforecaster, drawing on the '10 commandments' of superforecasting \parencite{tetlock2016superforecasting}, for the full prompt see Figure \ref{fig:treatment-prompt}.
-Our biased version of this treatment uses the same general structure but replaces the superforecasting advice with a set of guidelines aimed to encourage biased forecasting by relying on baserate neglect and overconfidence.
-We include the full `biased' prompt in Figure \ref{appendix:a} in the appendix.
+Our first prompt, the `superforecasting' prompt included a detailed system context prompt that instructed the model to act as a superforecaster, drawing on the `10 commandments' of superforecasting \parencite{tetlock2016superforecasting}.
+The motivation behind this prompt was to use expert prompting \parencite{xu2023expertprompting} technique to provide accurate, well-calibrated, and helpful forecasting advice.
+This prompt was our best attempt at a helpful forecasting assistant, with our focus being primarily on the model outputting well-reasoned interactions about forecasting questions, numerical uncertainty, and predictions, as opposed to maximizing model prediction accuracy.
+For the full prompt see Figure \ref{fig:treatment-prompt}.

-Both treatments were powered by GPT-4-Turbo at a temperature of 0.8 with 1024 maximum tokens.
-Participants could engage for a total of 25 messages but this number was not disclosed to them.
-This allowed participants to engage with the model on a back-and-forth basis repeatedly on each of the six questions.
-This engagement could include both directly asking the models for forecasts, which they were explicitly instructed to provide, as well as to ask for feedback on their own forecasts or engage in dialogue of any kind.